 While the upfront cost of a Race Licence may seem a little high, the cost of racing is quite low and you can be racing a few times a week during the year, so you will get your moneys worth and with a bit of luck maybe even win some of the cost back!

 Most club races are entered on the day, usually just 30 minutes before.
-The exception to this would be our pre entry which is available from two weeks out, however even these races can often be entered on the day.
+The exception to this would be our pre entry which is available from two weeks out via the Buncheur website.
 So don’t worry about having to book your entry 6 months out, just turn up on the day and pin on a number.
 The only events you will have to pre enter are those ‘Open’ races which are listed on the Cycling NSW website and these are larger events on the cycling calendar, entries usually close two weeks prior to the event.

 With a race licence you can race at your own club and also any other club that is hosting a race, unless they are having a closed event for a Club Championship event.
 So your options are almost endless.